The Reolink doorbell camera is here. Tired of asking “who is there?” after every knock? Well, you don’t have to anymore.

 The Reolink doorbell camera is in two models, each boasting terrific features.
 These are the Reolink video doorbell Wi-Fi model and the Reolink video doorbell PoE model.
 The Wi-Fi model as you’ve probably guessed works with Wi-Fi connectivity only.
 And on the other hand, the PoE model functions via Power Over Ethernet.

 So far, the Reolink doorbell Wi-Fi camera works well with respect to Wi-Fi connectivity.
-The output is terrific whether you’re using it outdoor or indoors.
+The output is terrific whether you’re using it outdoors or indoors.
 The same goes for the PoE model, as it is very stable which is expected of any Power Over Ethernet camera.

 In setting up the Reolink doorbell camera (Wi-Fi or PoE), the process is pretty straightforward.
 The necessary accessories required for the installation are included in the box.
-If you are opting in for the PoE model, all you need to get the camera up and running is your Ethernet cable, catering to the power and connectivity requirements.
+If you are opting for the PoE model, all you need to get the camera up and running is your Ethernet cable, catering to the power and connectivity requirements.
 If you are treading the path of the Wi-Fi model, the camera does its transmission with the 2.4GHz and 5GHz Wi-Fi bands.
 The camera is powered by its power adapter.

 In setting up both cameras to get the best possible feeds, it is advisable to place your camera roughly 1.2m off the ground at your front door or entrance.
 But getting the right angle sometimes is not always easy.
 Fortunately, the Reolink doorbell camera package has a 15° wedge in it.
 With this, getting the right angle or changing angles becomes easier.